 - Third-degree burns: Third-degree burns are the most severe type of burns.
 In addition to affecting the dermis and epidermis, third-degree burns can affect the underlying bones or muscle tissue as well.
-Third-degree burns may be classified as a catastrophic injury and require immediate medical attention and will result in permanent scarring.
+Third-degree burns may be classified as a catastrophic injury.
+Victims of severe burns require immediate medical attention and will result in permanent scarring.

 Aside from medical classifications, burns are also classified by their primary heat source.
 An electrical burn is not the same as a chemical burn.
 The most common types of burns include:

 - Thermal: Thermal burns are the result of an external heat source.
 Most burns are thermal burns.
 This type of injury includes burns from fires, hot steam, hot surfaces, or hot liquids.

-- Chemical: Chemical burns happen when the skin or eyes come in contact with a toxic substance.
+- Chemical: Chemical burns happen when the skin or eyes come in contact with hazardous chemicals.
 If ingested, the chemical can cause internal burns as well.
 Common chemicals that can cause burns include battery acid, bleach, fertilizer, and pool chemicals.

 - Electrical: Electrical burns occur when the body comes in contact with an electrical current.
 This current may come from an electrical outlet, faulty wiring, a downed powerline, or lightning.

-- Radiation: Radiation burns are caused by UV rays.
+- Radiation: Radiation burns may be caused by UV rays.
 The most common type of radiation burn is a sunburn.
 Radiation burns can also occur during cancer treatment.
 The Cancer Treatment Centers of America reports that 85 percent of cancer patients will experience radiation burns during their course of treatment.

 Burn Injury Complications